Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Edmond's portion of sales tax income is used for the general fund, public safety, parks, and capital improvements.
 The following is how the 3.75% is used to serve our citizens:

 Yes.
-Firefighter salary information can be found here.
 Benefit package is provided by the City of Edmond and incentive pay is available for specific qualifications.

 The EMT-B license incentive is $80/month.
-If you have a EMT-P license and have been approved by the Edmond Fire Department's Medical Director you will receive $238.33/month as the incentive.
+If you have a EMT-P license and have been approved by the Edmond Fire Department's Medical Director you will receive $1.30 per hour for Suppression employees and $1.83 per hour for Non-suppression employees as the incentive.

 Contact a city planner at (405) 359-4790 for zoning information.
 View the Online Zoning Map for a quick reference.